core-wg/href/draft-ietf-core-href.md

 shortest encodings (1+0 and 1+1 encoding) to registrations that are likely to enjoy wide use and can benefit from short encodings.

-New CRI scheme-id values can only be registered at the time the URI scheme itself is registered; this avoids the case of a URI scheme name being in use in text form for a while before a CRI scheme-id value is assigned.
+Beyond the scheme-ids in the initial content, new CRI scheme-id values can only be registered at the time the URI scheme itself is registered; this avoids the case of a URI scheme name being in use in text form for a while before a CRI scheme-id value is assigned.